Skip to main content

 The ground under the house and the climate around it determine your insurance premium, your mortgage rate, and your resale ceiling.
 None of this changes after completion.
 All of it is in free public datasets.

 Flood risk is the single biggest unpriced risk most buyers miss.
 Check river and sea, surface water, and reservoir flooding separately, and pay particular attention to surface water.
 It is the form of flooding most often left out of seller disclosures.
 Read the dedicated flood risk guide for buyer-specific thresholds.
+In estuary markets, use local context too: Southampton surface-water and tidal flood checks are a useful example of why both layers matter.

 Subsidence follows clay geology.
 The British Geological Survey publishes shrink-swell maps that flag the underlying risk; combine that with insurance claim history and visible signs on the building.
 The subsidence guide covers what different crack patterns usually mean.